dcs25-achiwaya-cyber/Student-marks-calculator-/README.md

 ## How it works

+1. First, the program collects the student’s name and ID.
+2. Then it takes coursework and exam marks as input.
+3. It computes the final score using equal weighting (50/50).
+4. The result is compared with the grading scale.
+5. A grade is assigned based on the final mark.
+6. The student’s details, mark, and grade are displayed.

 1. Gets student name and ID
 2. Gets coursework mark (out of 100)
 3. Gets exam mark (out of 100)